hardi-koli/Digital-Notice-Board-Management-System/README.md

 Traditional notice boards require manual updates and physical presence.
 This system provides a digital alternative where notices can be added, managed, and viewed online.

-The current version demonstrates the **UI structure and system workflow**.
+The current version outlines the **intended UI structure and system workflow**.
-Backend integration can be extended in future versions.
+Backend integration and full functionality can be extended in future versions.

 ---